 /etc/systemd/system/[email protected] with the following content:

-[Unit] Description=geth Ethereum daemon Requires=network.target [Service] Type=simple User=%I ExecStart=/usr/bin/geth --syncmode fast --cache 64 --maxpeers 12 Restart=on-failure [Install] WantedBy=multi-user.target
+[Unit] Description=geth Ethereum daemon Requires=network.target [Service] Type=simple User=%I ExecStart=/usr/bin/geth --syncmode light --cache 64 --maxpeers 12 Restart=on-failure [Install] WantedBy=multi-user.target

 You can change the